kmaork/hypno/README.md

 # hypno

-A tool/library allowing python code injector into a running python process.
+A tool/library allowing to inject python code into a running python process.